How Does Posture Affect Height?

 Sleep Positions and Pillow Choice

-The hours you spend sleeping are not just rest—they’re repair time for your spine.
-I’ve seen countless cases where the wrong pillow or mattress slowly pushed a person’s posture out of alignment.
+The hours you spend sleeping are not just rest—they're repair time for your spine.
+I've seen countless cases where the wrong pillow or mattress slowly pushed a person's posture out of alignment.
 A medium-firm mattress works for most people, supporting the spine while allowing natural curves to relax.
 Your pillow height should match your sleeping style: side sleepers need a bit more loft to fill the space between the neck and shoulder, while back sleepers benefit from a thinner pillow that keeps the head aligned with the body.
 One overlooked trick?
 Keep your body in a straight line from head to heel instead of curling tightly.
-Over time, this simple habit helps reduce morning stiffness and preserves that precious spinal height you regain during the night—often 1–1.5 cm after a good night’s rest.
+Over time, this simple habit helps reduce morning stiffness and preserves that precious spinal height you regain during the night — research in Spine confirms that the spine rehydrates and recovers most of its lost daily height during sleep.

 Everyday Micro-Habits for Height Preservation